Bruno Franz Kaulbach: Career

 Bruno Kaulbach died in 1963 at Hall in Tirol.

-In 1979 he was posthumously awarded the medal Ehrenzeichen für Verdienste um die Befreiung Österreichs, "for active service in the Resistance to National Socialism", by the Austrian government.
+In 1979, he was posthumously awarded the Decoration for Services to the Liberation of Austria (Ehrenzeichen für Verdienste um die Befreiung Österreichs) "for active service in the Resistance to National Socialism", by the Austrian government.

 Connection with the Kerry Family

 When John Forbes Kerry ran for the United States Presidency in 2004, little was known about his paternal ancestry.
-Researchers, hired by the Boston Globe newspaper, discovered that Kerry's great grandfather was a Jewish brewer named Benedikt Kohn (1824-1876) from the Austrian town of Bennisch (now Horni Benesov, Czech Republic).
+Researchers, hired by the Boston Globe newspaper, discovered that Kerry's great-grandfather was a Jewish brewer named Benedikt Kohn (1824-1876) from the Austrian town of Bennisch (now Horni Benesov, Czech Republic).
 One of Benedikt's sons, Fritz, adopted the family name of 'Kerry'.
-In 1904 Fritz Kerry (John Kerry's grandfather) and his family left Austria for a new life in the United States.
+In 1904, Fritz Kerry (John Kerry's grandfather) and his family left Austria for a new life in the United States.